code-lts/phpmyadmin-releases/doc/html/_sources/config.rst.txt

     Whether or not the drag and drop import feature is enabled.
     When enabled, a user can drag a file in to their browser and phpMyAdmin will attempt to import the file.

+.. config:option:: $cfg['URLQueryEncryption']

+    :type: boolean
+    :default: false

+    .. versionadded:: 4.9.8

+    Define whether phpMyAdmin will encrypt sensitive data (like database name and table name) from the URL query string.
+Default is to not encrypt the URL query string.

+.. config:option:: $cfg['URLQueryEncryptionSecretKey']

+    :type: string
+    :default: ``''``

+    .. versionadded:: 4.9.8

+    A secret key used to encrypt/decrypt the URL query string.
+    Should be 32 bytes long.

 Cookie authentication options
 -----------------------------